Transportation in the Philippines: Jeepneys

 Jeepneys are the most popular means of public transportation in the Philippines.
 They were originally made from US military jeeps left over from World War II and are known for their flamboyant decoration and crowded seating.
 They have become a ubiquitous symbol of Filipino culture.

 Original jeepneys were simply refurbished military jeeps by Willys and Ford, modern jeepneys are now produced by independently owned workshops and factories in the Philippines with surplus engines and parts coming from Japan.
 In the central island of Cebu, the bulk of jeepneys are built from second-hand Japanese trucks, originally intended for cargo.
 These are euphemistically known as "surplus" trucks.

 There are two classes of jeepney builders in the Philippines.
 The backyard builders produce one to five vehicles a month, source their die-stamped pieces from one of the larger manufacturers, and work with used engines and chassis from salvage yards (usually the Isuzu 4BA1, 4BC2, 4BE1 series diesel engines or the Mitsubishi Fuso 4D30 diesel engines).
 The second type is the large volume manufacturer.
 They have two subgroups: the PUJ, or "public utility jeep," and the large volume metal-stamping companies that supply parts as well as complete vehicles.

 The jeepney builders in the past were mostly based in Cebu City and Las Piñas.
 The largest manufacturer of vintage-style army jeepneys is MD Juan.
 Other makers include Armak Motors (San Pablo, Laguna), Celestial Motors (San Pablo, Laguna), Hebron Motors, LGS Motors, Malagueña (Imus, Cavite), Mega (Lipa, Batangas), Morales Motors (San Mateo, Rizal), and Sarao Motors (Las Piñas).
 Another manufacturer, PBJ Motors, manufactured jeepneys in Pampanga using techniques derived from Sarao Motors.
 Armak sells remanufactured trucks and vehicles as an adjunct, alongside its jeepneys.

 Motorized tricycles

 As of May 2022, motorized tricycles account for 11 percent of all registered motor vehicles in the country.

+Taxi

+Taxis are one of the modes of transportation in the country.
+They are regulated by the Department of Transportation (DOTr), the Land Transportation Office (LTO), and the Land Transportation Franchising and Regulatory Board (LTFRB).
+The taxicabs there vary from models and uses.
+Most taxicabs have yellow colored license plates, taxi signs, LTFRB Registration number, and taximeter, which is mandatory in every cab.

+Taxis from the Philippines are mostly used in metropolitan areas.